Genez-io/genezio-landing-page/content/posts/genezio_ferretdb_tutorial.md

 While MongoDB is a powerful database, there are several reasons why developers might prefer FerretDB, especially when working with PostgreSQL:

--   Open-Source Flexibility: FerretDB is fully open-source, avoiding the licensing restrictions tied to proprietary MongoDB versions.
+-   **Open-Source Flexibility**: FerretDB is fully open-source, avoiding the licensing restrictions tied to proprietary MongoDB versions.

--   Familiar MongoDB Ecosystem: FerretDB allows you to keep using MongoDB drivers and tools, meaning existing codebases can be easily migrated with minimal changes.
+-   **Familiar MongoDB Ecosystem**: FerretDB allows you to keep using MongoDB drivers and tools, meaning existing codebases can be easily migrated with minimal changes.

--   PostgreSQL Stability: FerretDB leverages PostgreSQL’s stability, reliability, and powerful relational database features like ACID compliance, mature tools, and excellent performance.
+-   **PostgreSQL Stability**: FerretDB leverages PostgreSQL’s stability, reliability, and powerful relational database features like ACID compliance, mature tools, and excellent performance.

--   No Vendor Lock-In: With FerretDB, you’re not tied to MongoDB-specific infrastructure, giving you greater flexibility.
+-   **No Vendor Lock-In**: With FerretDB, you’re not tied to MongoDB-specific infrastructure, giving you greater flexibility.
 PostgreSQL is widely supported across platforms and cloud providers.

--   Cost Efficiency: PostgreSQL’s open-source nature makes it cost-effective for long-term projects, and using FerretDB helps you benefit from MongoDB’s API without the associated costs.
+-   **Cost Efficiency**: PostgreSQL’s open-source nature makes it cost-effective for long-term projects, and using FerretDB helps you benefit from MongoDB’s API without the associated costs.

--   Lower Latency in Some Setups: By hosting both the application and database in the same region through Genezio, you reduce latency, leading to faster query times and improved performance.
+-   **Lower Latency in Some Setups**: By hosting both the application and database in the same region through Genezio, you reduce latency, leading to faster query times and improved performance.

--   FerretDB offers the best of both worlds by combining the flexibility of MongoDB drivers with the power of PostgreSQL, making it a powerful option for teams that want the performance and reliability of relational databases without giving up MongoDB’s document model.
+FerretDB offers the best of both worlds by combining the flexibility of MongoDB drivers with the power of PostgreSQL, making it a powerful option for teams that want the performance and reliability of relational databases without giving up MongoDB’s document model.

 ## Conclusion

-With this setup, you can run MongoDB drivers on top of a PostgreSQL backend using FerretDB and Genezio Functions—without any heavy lifting.
-This solution lets you combine the scalability of Genezio with the flexibility of MongoDB drivers and the power of PostgreSQL.
+With this setup, you can **run MongoDB** drivers on top of a **PostgreSQL backend** using **FerretDB** and **Genezio Functions**—without any heavy lifting.
+This solution lets you combine the **scalability** of Genezio with the **flexibility** of MongoDB drivers and **the power** of PostgreSQL.

 If you have any questions or need help with the example code, feel free to reach out to us on the [Genezio Discord server](https://discord.gg/uc9H5YKjXv).